hexatomic/hexatomic/docs/user/src/usage/corpus-structure.md

 ![Add button for specific action](./corpus-structure-add-specific.png)

 If you delete a corpus graph, all of its documents and corpora will also be deleted.
+When a (sub-) corpus is deleted, the documents are moved to the parent element.

 ## Corpora and sub-corpora